-The Division Director is the sole individual responsible for approving DCFS emergency operation activities and may be notified of an emergency by a number of individuals including:
+The DCFS Director is the sole individual responsible for approving DCFS emergency operation activities and may be notified of an emergency by several individuals including:

 - Region Directors.

 - Division staff.

 - Local emergency response organizations or Emergency Operations Centers.

-- The DHS Emergency Operations Center.
+- The DHHS Emergency Operations Center.

 - The State Emergency Operations Center.

 - Local or state media.

-The Division Director may be contacted by a number of means including:
+The DCFS Director may be contacted by several means including:

-- Business telephone.

-- Business Cell Phone.
+- Business telephone. - Business Cell Phone.

 - Personal Cell Phone.

 - E-mail.

 - 800 MHz Radio Channel 1 40 Alpha State Office 1.

-The division has 36 800 MHz radios available for use during an emergency.
-One is held by the Division Director.
+DCFS has 42 800 MHz radios available for use during an emergency.
+State Office radio holders include the DCFS Director and their Co-Lead, the State Office Emergency Operations Lead and Co-Lead, and the Intake Lead.
 Each Region Director has a radio in their possession.
-All other radios have been located in Region offices (see Radio Users and Call Signs).
+All other radios have been located in region offices.

-If unable to contact the Division Director via telephone or radio, regions or offices within regions may notify the DHS Crisis Management Team by calling (801) 538-4250 or the State EOC by contacting their local emergency management office or EOC.
+If unable to contact the DCFS Director via telephone or radio, regions or offices within regions may notify the DHHS Crisis Management Team by calling (801) 538-4250 or the State EOC by contacting their local emergency management office or EOC.